 - Do not advance more than 2 levels per week

-- Two days rest mandatory between levels 1, 2, and 3 workouts
+- Two days of rest are mandatory between levels 1, 2, and 3 workouts

-- One day rest mandatory between levels 4-8 workouts
+- One day of rest is mandatory between levels 4-8 workouts

 - If sore during warm-up, take 2 days off and drop down 1 level.

-- If sore during workout, take 1 day off and drop down 1 level.
+- If sore during a workout, take 1 day off and drop down 1 level.

-- If sore after workout, stay at same level.
+- If sore after a workout, stay at the same level.

-Again, this exact progression is just simply a layout and does not need to be adhered to exactly (nor should this be interpreted as medical advice from us).
+Again, this exact progression is just simply a layout and does not need to adhere to exactly (nor should this be interpreted as medical advice from us).
 Managing runners can be tricky and we even have devoted an entire podcast to this topic.
 The important thing to notice is that you don’t go from 0 to 100 in 1 day, and you respect any soreness (joint, not muscular soreness) that may arise in your training.
-After you get back to running, of the most important things is reducing your risk for future injury, aka [P]REHAB.
+After you get back to running, of the most important things is reducing your risk for future injury, aka [P]rehab.
 And we’ve got you covered with that below!

 Strength Training For Runners

 Strength training for runners is absolutely imperative to help reduce the risk of injury and to help injured runners get back to running.
 While almost any exercise is better than none, we’ll highlight some of our favorite strength training exercises!

 Step-ups and downs are amazingly simple, yet truly effective in lower extremity rehab.
 Adding variability to the classic step-ups and downs is key to movement proficiency and developing a well-rounded athlete.